The Table

 An Uncomfortable Call

-The call with Adrien lasts 22 minutes.
-The first 8 minutes are silence and questions.
+The call lasts 22 minutes.
+The first 8 are silence and questions.
 'Individual data access?
 She can see individual salaries?'
-You clarify: anonymised, by grade and level, not named individuals.
+You clarify: anonymised, by grade and level.
 He is not reassured.

 'Henrik, I sponsored this company's gender equality programme for six years.
-I genuinely believed we were doing well.
 And now you're telling me we have a structural gap in 560 people's pay and she gets to co-author the remediation plan?'

 'Yes,' you say.
 'That is what the Directive requires and it is the right answer.'

 'Fatou has the number by end of week.
-I'll send it before Monday.'
+Before Monday.'

-When you hang up, Adrien is unhappy but informed.
-He will not be ambushed at the shareholder meeting.
-His team can begin preparing a response to investor questions.
-The December 5th meeting will be difficult, but it will not be a surprise.
+Adrien hangs up unhappy but informed.
+No ambush at the shareholder meeting.
+His team can prepare investor responses.
+December 5th will be difficult, not a surprise.

 +3 Compliance